 Genre: Comedy Drama

-Everything Must Go is a film inspired by Raymond Carver’s short story titled “Why Don’t You Dance?”
+Everything Must Go is a film inspired by Raymond Carver’s short story titled, “Why Don’t You Dance?”

-The main character Nick Halsey is played by Will Ferrell who gets fired from his job of 16 years due to incidents connected to alcoholism.
+The main character, Nick Halsey, is played by Will Ferrell who gets fired from his job of 16 years due to incidents connected to alcoholism.
 Then his wife leaves him, his company car is taken back and his credit cards no longer work.
-Nick then gets a permit to hold a yard sale from his AA sponsor, whereby he sells his belongings so that he will have some money.

 Nick is broke and has to go without alcohol which leaves him experiencing serious withdrawal symptoms.
-The film follows Nick as he struggles with divorce, relationships and where to live, because of his destructive alcohol misuse.
+The film follows Nick as he struggles with divorce, relationships, and where to live because of his destructive alcohol misuse.

 8. Trainspotting (1996)